FOR IMMEDIATE RELEASE

-Dr. Major is the Superintendent/CEO for Meridian Technology Center in Stillwater, OK.
-His one-year term will begin in July 2019 and will be followed by one-year terms as president and past president, respectively.
+Mr. Law is a CTE Director/Counselor at Brooks County High School in Quitman, Georgia.
+His one-year term will begin in July 2020 and will be followed by one-year terms as president and past president, respectively.

-Ms. Russell-Manke is an Accounting/Business Management Instructor for Mitchell Technical Institute in Mitchell, SD.
-She will serve a three-year term beginning July 2019.
+Ms. Krumsiek is an Instructor at Tulsa Tech in Tulsa, Oklahoma.
+She will serve a three-year term beginning July 2020.

-Ms. Mann is a Professional Development Specialist for West-MEC in Glendale, AZ.
-She will serve a three-year term beginning July 2019.
+Ms. Ropos is a Learning and Development Manager at Illinois Tool Works in Troy, Ohio.
+She will serve a three-year term beginning July 2021.

 ACTE congratulates the winners, and thanks all of the candidates for their willingness to serve and their hard work, dedication, and commitment to the Association.
 ACTE also thanks all of its members who had their voices heard by voting in the election.